CloudChi/FX-Framework/Script_Folders_Module.md

     - Promoted to Public subfolder if access is needed outside Module

 - Private
-  - Can contain logic
+  - Contain most of the logic
-  - Do the majority of the work (how do we say this???)
+    - Since they are the engine of the FX Framework
   - Versioned
     - Allows developers to test new code
     - Revert to old code by just calling older version